Progress Report

 Brain regions that determine food valence (mouse study)

-Establishment of a task to improve food valence (mouse research)
+Establishment of food reservation task (mouse research)

 Mechanisms of sensory-specific Satiety in humans and mice